Polynomials with Zeros on the Unit Circle: Regularity of Leja Sequences: Abstract

 \section{Abstract}

 Let $z_1, \dots, z_m$ be $m$ distinct complex numbers, normalized to $|z_k| = 1$, and consider the polynomial

 We define a sequence of polynomials in a greedy fashion,

 and prove that, independently of the initial polynomial $p_m$, the roots of $p_{N}$ equidistribute in angle at rate at most $(\log{N})^2/N$.
 This even persists when sometimes adding `adversarial' points by hand.
-We rephrase the main result in terms of a dynamical system involving the inverse fractional Laplacian $(-\Delta)^{-1/2}$ and conjecture that, when phrased in this language, the underlying regularity phenomenon might appear in a very general setting.
+We also obtain sharp rates for an $L^2-$version of a problem first raised by Erd\H{o}s and solved by Beck in $L^{\infty}$.